IKIM-Essen/ClusterDocs/docs/getting-started/index.md

 ## You are ready when

-For browser-first research:
+For the browser-first release path:

+- RCC Home opens and exposes the correct role/project-aware services;
 - you can sign in without enrolling an SSH key;
-- Files shows the correct project;
+- Files shows the correct project and can hand selected data into the analysis journey;
-- you can explain Notebook versus Workflow mode;
+- RCC Analysis Notebook and Workflow both operate through governed Slurm-backed execution;
-- you know how durable work returns to the project; and
+- durable results return to the project and are visible through Files;
+- My RCC exposes only the user's self-service actions;
+- RCC Admin exposes additional actions only to authorized roles; and
 - you know where to ask for help without exporting protected research data.

 For advanced access: